pipiscrew/ppBB/README.md

 rev2

-*list topic date DESC
+• list topic date DESC

-+add&edit button on forum list
+• add&edit button on forum list

-+forum can declared 'private', displayed only on 'logged in user' (new field cat_private at categories table)
+• forum can declared 'private', displayed only on 'logged in user' (new field cat_private at categories table)

+rev3
+• proof on random integer on url parameters + a child cant be accessible when any of the parents (subforums) is private
+• SortOrder inputbox on forums
+• subforums implemented (new field cat_parent_id at categories table)
+• breadcrumb

 <br><br>